-Flemings is by far my favorite beach on the west side, it sits just north of Kapalua and is the immediate left after passing the Kapalua Club House.
+Flemings is by far my favorite of the west Maui beaches, it sits just north of Kapalua and is the immediate left after passing the Kapalua Club House.
 The nice thing about the park is that it is a public beach park with lifeguards, facilities, picnic tables, barbecue grills, and easy beach access.
 Flemings has a decent sized parking lot and can accommodate quite a few cars if people park right.
 There is plenty of beach to lounge on with rocks on other side of the beach to go explore.

 I personally enjoy this world-class beach because it is much less developed and far less touristy than Black Rock/Ka’anapali Beach.
 I recently spent the weekend at this beach and on multiple occasions we saw whales in the distance.
 Turtles can also be found in the next few bays to the right of the beach, however, if you are not a strong swimmer please do not attempt.
 It’s actually a quite challenging swim because of the constant waves and wind factor.

 An interesting little fact is the beach was named after the man who introduced the pineapple to West Maui.

 This beach is well know as two different names because of the commonly known landmark associated with the beach, Black Rock.
 Ka’anapali Beach is the 3 mile long stretch of white sand housing Black Rock on the northern end by the Sheraton Hotel.
 On numerous occasion the beach has been rated as one of the best beaches in the world by travel publications such as Condé Nast magazine.